lukehutch/serverx/README.md

 ```

+Things to observe:

+* The `Future` is completed with an object of type `String`, which is also the parameter type of the `RouteHandler`.
-If you do not specify a `path` parameter, the handler will match all request paths.
+* If you do not specify a `path` parameter, the handler will match all request paths.
+* If you do not specify a `method` or `additionalMethods` parameter (e.g. `POST`), the handler will default to only handling `GET` requests.

-Note that `requireLogin = true` is the default, for security purposes, so if you do not need the user to be
-[authenticated](#authentication), you need to specify `requireLogin = false`.
+* `requireLogin = true` requires the user to [authenticate](#authentication) to view the route.
+This is the default, for security reasons, so if you do not need the user to be authenticated, you need to specify `requireLogin = false`.

-If `responseType = ResponseType.STRING` is set in the annotation, the `toString()` method is called on the response object,
-so the response object type does not have to be String.
-For example, the following handler will respond with the text `[x, y, z]`:
+If `responseType = ResponseType.STRING` is set in the annotation, then the `toString()` method is called on the response object.
+In other words, the response object type does not have to be `String`.
+For example, the following handler will respond with the text `[x, y, z]`, since that is the value returned by `List::toString` for the returned list:

 ```java
 @Route(path = "/xyz", requireLogin = false, responseType = ResponseType.STRING)